kristianmandrup/vue2-dragula-demo/README.md

 `this.modelRef = this.model` for `sourcModel` and `targetModel` after `undo`/`redo` on each, in order to change the VM models and have the UI change to reflect that change.

+Ideally there should be a separate `TimeMachine` class used by the `ModelManager` to handle time transitions.

 ### Dragula Service pre-configuration

 Always pre-configure named services with drakes in the `created` life cycle hook method of the VM.